rokokot/qtype-eval/README.md

 2. Which linguistic property signals are most expressive at different layers of the model?
 3. Do diagnostic classifiers learn true linguistic composition or simply memorize patterns?

 We approach these by training diagnostic classifiers on top of frozen model representations in order to predict categorical and continuous linguistic properties of the input text.
-Diagnostic classification tasks are motivated by the idea that successfully training a classifier model to predict a property of sentences implies the property is encoded in the representation.
-In contrast, poor performance means the property is not encoded in a way that is useful for the model.

 ## Dataset

-We make extensive use the custom  Question Type and Complexity (QTC) dataset, available at [Hugging Face]([https://huggingface.co/datasets/rokokot/question-type-and-complexity).
+The experiments rely on the custom Question Type and Complexity (QTC) dataset, available at [Hugging Face]([https://huggingface.co/datasets/rokokot/question-type-and-complexity).
 The dataset was developed by automatically annotating data from two sources:

 1. **Training set(silver data)**: Derived from TyDiQA-goldP (cite), automatically annotated using rule-based and regex methods for question types, and UDPipe (cite) with linguistic profiling toolkit (cite) for complexity metrics
 2. **Test set (gold data)**: Extracted from Universal Dependency treebanks with high-quality annotations